This post contains affiliate links, to find out more information, please read my affiliate disclosure

 In this article I will be taking a closer look at 8 of the best electric bikes for commuting, but why are e-bikes suddenly becoming a viable alternative to the car or public transport?

 A lot has changed in the world over the last few months, and when we start to emerge from the current crisis things are going to be different.
 But it’s not all bad news, the UK government has recently announced that it will be investing £2 billion in walking and cycling to ease the pressure off public transport in light of the COVID-19 Pandemic.

-One thing that has been mentioned is a £250 grant towards the cost of purchasing a new bike (ebikes will be included in this).
-This means that electric bikes will become even more accessible to people.
-In this article I will be looking at 8 of the best electric bikes currently available for under £2000 that are suitable for daily commuting.
+One thing that has been mentioned is a £250 grant towards the cost of purchasing a new bike (e-bikes will be included in this).
+This means that electric bikes will become even more accessible to people who want to start using one for the daily commute.